The Digital Services Act in Ireland: Levies

 CCPC

-The Bill currently provides for the CCPC to impose levies on ‘consumer online platform providers’.
-The Bill is intended to amend the Irish Digital Services Act 2024 (Ireland’s national implementing legislation for the DSA).
-If enacted it will provides that the CCPC must consider the nature and scale of services provided by a consumer online platform provider, as well as any other factor that may affect the performance by the CCPC of functions in relation to a consumer online platform provider, including if that provider has been designated as a VLOP or VLOSE under the DSA and has been charged the annual supervisory fee under Article 43 of the DSA.
-Further, it is also outlined that levy orders may make different provision for different consumer online platform providers.
+The Act allows CCPC to impose levies on ‘consumer online platform providers’.
+The Act amends the Irish Digital Services Act 2024 (Ireland’s national implementing legislation for the DSA).
+It provides that the CCPC must consider the nature and scale of services provided by a consumer online platform provider, as well as any other factor that may affect the performance by the CCPC of functions in relation to a consumer online platform provider, including if that provider has been designated as a VLOP or VLOSE under the DSA and has been charged the annual supervisory fee under Article 43 of the DSA.
+Further, it is also outlines that levy orders may make different provision for different consumer online platform providers.

 If you would like further information on the Bill, the Digital Services Act or Terrorist Content Online Regulation, please contact Deirdre Kilroy.